ElectricRCAircraftGuy/PDF2SearchablePDF/README.md

     pdf2searchablepdf dir_of_imgs           # now make 1 searchable pdf out of all of them!

 For my particular case, with 7 jpeg images originally in the 2.5 to 3MB size range, the end result without jpegoptim was a 20 MB PDF, which is too large to email!
 By calling `jpegoptim --size=500k` as shown above, first, it shrunk the image size to approx. 500kB each, which meant the final PDF size was about 3.5MB instead of 20MB!
 Big improvement!
 Now I can email the file, and the images still look pretty good!

+<a id="compress-your-post-processed-pdf"></a>
+## Compress your post-processed PDF:

+For some PDF compression options, see my answer here: [AskUbuntu.com: How can I reduce the file size of a scanned PDF file?](https://askubuntu.com/questions/113544/how-can-i-reduce-the-file-size-of-a-scanned-pdf-file/1303196#1303196).

 <a id="quick-start"></a>